HL7/fhir-us-ndh/input/pagecontent/verification-flow-diagrams.md

    2. Evaluate the verification outcome
         1. In case of success:
             1. update each verification resource instance to indicate when, what, is verified
-            2. After all elements of a specific resource instance have been verified, update its verification status value to 'completed'.
+            2. After all elements of a specific resource instance have been verified, update its verification status value to 'completed'

         2. In case of failure:
-            1. update verification resource instance to indicate when, what, the verification was failed
+            1. update verification resource instance to indicate when, what, the verification has failed
             2. update the verification status value of the resource instance to `incompleted`